 Here is where you find the oldest cities in the world, like Byblos for example, as well as Babylon, Erbil, Jericho and a large etcetera,

 They are cities (or ruins) with thousands of years of history, in which several civilizations, empires, and religions have gone through.
 Centers of creating and trading knowledge, ideas and goods which, back in their day, were exported to the West and were key for the development of our society.

 If you are looking for a good tour guide, I really recommend you go with Karwan, the independent guide behind Iraqi Kurdistan Tours.
 Do some online research and you will see that he has become a real legend in the region, as he has loads of outstanding reviews.
-Moreover, for being a reader of this blog, you can get a 7.50USD discount (per day) by using my code ATC-KURD.
-This means that, if you hire him for 5 days, you will get a 37.50USD discount.
+Moreover, for being a reader of this blog, you can get an exclusive 5% discount on the final price by using my promo-code ATC-KURD.
 Just email him at [email protected] and mention Against the Compass and my code.